DrBenjamin/HRStaffPortal/README.md

 headless = true
 ```

-In the `./streamlit/secrets.toml` you define the user / password combinations.
+In the `./streamlit/secrets.toml` you define the user / password combinations:

 ```
 [passwords]